Budget

 Questions people usually ask next

-What is the first Rwanda trip cost most travelers should anchor on?
+What is the first Rwanda trip cost most travelers should focus on?

 If gorillas are central to the trip, start with the public permit cost.
 Otherwise start with your visa status and route shape before you estimate hotels or transfers.